 But cooking should not be your primary reason for buying it!
 Coconut oil is „the Jack of all Trades“.

-Many of my American friends and me too, are using coconut oil for almost everything you can imagine: As a skin moisturizer, as a wonderful deep conditioner, as a great massage oil, as an effective make up remover and many, many other things…
+Many of my American friends and me too, are using it for almost everything you can imagine: As a skin moisturizer, as a wonderful deep conditioner, as a great massage oil, as an effective makeup remover and many, many other things…

-Week 2: Buying healthy oils for cooking – Moderation is Key
+Week 2: Buying advice – Moderation is Key

 Although healthy fat-rich foods are packed with nutrients, moderation is the best strategy.
 No matter how healthy the fat – these foods tend to be very high in calories.